Battle of Stockton: Aftermath

-George Short's continued anti-fascist campaign ensured that, despite relocating, the BUF never established a foothold on Teesside.
-Communists continued to disrupt BUF meetings; after Mosley himself tried to speak at Middlesbrough Town Hall, which resulting in damage to the Town Hall, local councillors objected to rate payers footing the bill for policing.
-Hereafter the local authorities prevented the BUF from hiring halls anywhere on Teesside.
+Short's continued anti-fascist campaign ensured that, despite relocating, the BUF never established a foothold on Teesside.
+Communists continued to disrupt BUF meetings; most notably when Mosley himself tried to speak at Middlesbrough Town Hall in February 1935 and June 1936, during the latter damage to the Town Hall resulted in local councillors objected to ratepayers footing the bill for policing.
+Thereafter the local authorities prevented the BUF from hiring halls anywhere on Teesside.